Sarah Grainger

 📞 0808 800 5000

-This safeguarding policy will be reviewed regularly and updated in line with changes to legislation, guidance or professional requirements.
+This safeguarding policy will be reviewed annually, or sooner if legislation, guidance or professional requirements change.

 Copyright © 2026 Dyslexia Coventry - All Rights Reserved.